danielfalbo/btree/README.md

 we still didn't do anyting fancy, so search and replacing `read(fd, p, sizeof(page));`s with `fread(p, 1, sizeof(page), f)`s would
 probably make everything stdc-compatible.
+- I'm not sure everything works fine with an odd BTREE_MAX_KEYS, I've only tested even BTREE_MAX_KEYS for now.
+- we leak disk storage every time an insertion splits a node, creating 2 new nodes and leaking the space allocated to original on disk forever. instead of creating 2 new pages, we should just create 1 new page for the right child and overwrite the original page for the left child. while we do 1 extra disk I/O, the asymptotic is still logarithmic, so I'm happy with this for now.

 # TODO

 - it would be cool to make the database file entirely human-readable.
 - `--feel-the-pain` flag that sleeps 5 extra seconds at every disk read/write.
+- implement `DELETE` operation
+- always keep the root in main memory.
+- build a repl.